spjhon/Doc-Knowledge/knowledge/javascript/01-overview.md

 #### Escape Sequences in String Literals

-Hay una tabla que muestra todos los tipos de scape que se pueden apicar a un string
+Hay una tabla que muestra todos los tipos de scape que se pueden apicar a un string en la pagina 34

+Remember that strings are immutable in JavaScript.
+Methods like replace() and toUpperCase() return new strings: they do not modify the string on which they are invoked.

 - **Concatenation**:
 Strings can also be treated like read-only arrays, and you can access individual char‐